XIII Corps (Union army): Red River

 The 1st and 2nd Divisions remained in Texas but Nathaniel P. Banks took with him the 3rd and 4th Divisions during the Red River Campaign.
 During the first part of the campaign the corps was commanded by Thomas E. G. Ransom, the 3rd Division by General Robert A. Cameron and the 4th Division by Colonel William J. Landram.
 The corps fought at the Battle of Mansfield.
 Ransom was wounded at Mansfield and was succeeded in command of the corps by General Cameron.
 A few weeks later Michael K. Lawler of the 1st Division in Texas became the official corps commander.
 General McClernand however assumed direct command of the two divisions fighting in Louisiana under Banks.
 McClernand was relieved of command due to ill health and Lawler himself personally commanded this detachment.
 Shortly after William P. Benton was assigned to the corps command but Lawler remained in command of the detachment in Louisiana.
 Lawler led the XIII Corps Detachment at the Battle of Mansura.

 Mobile

 The corps was discontinued on June 11, 1864.
 On February 18, 1865 it was reorganized under the command of Gordon Granger with three divisions commanded respectively by James C. Veatch, Christopher C. Andrews and William P. Benton.
-This new form of the XIII Corps fought in the Battle of Fort Blakely which led to the fall of the city of Mobile, Alabama.
+This new form of the XIII Corps fought in the Battle of Fort Blakeley which led to the fall of the city of Mobile, Alabama.
+In June 1865, more than two thousand Federal soldiers of the 13th Army Corps arrived in Galveston, with Major General Gordon Granger, Commanding Officer, District of Texas.
+Granger delivered to Galveston General Orders, No.3 and No.4 on June 19, 1865.
+General Order No.3 informed all Texans that, "in accordance with a Proclamation from the Executive of the United States, all slaves were free."
+This day became known as Juneteenth among the newly freed slaves.
 The corps was discontinued for the final time July 20, 1865.

-The men of the XIII Corps were never designated an official corps badge and therefore never wore any form of a corps badge during the war.
+The men of the XIII Corps were never assigned a designated official corps badge and therefore never wore any form of a corps badge during the war.